MicrosoftDocs/azure-dev-docs/javascript/includes/azure-sign-in.md

-Once you've installed the Azure extension, sign into your Azure account by navigating to the **Azure** explorer, select **Sign in to Azure**, and follow the prompts.
+Once you've installed the Azure extension for VS Code, sign into your Azure account by navigating to the **Azure** explorer, select **Sign in to Azure**, and follow the prompts.
 (If you have multiple Azure extensions installed, select the one for the area in which you're working, such as App Service, Functions, etc.)

 ![Sign in to Azure through VS Code](../media/deploy-azure/azure-sign-in.png)